 This research has been particularly engaged with the temporalities of digital media, focusing on emergent patterns of remembering and forgetting in an archival age.
 My research on digital ephemeral media highlights how privacy discourses are underpinned by gendered and sexual norms and I express concern that companies are utilizing the ephemeral to erase inconvenient and non-normative expression.

 “The digital ephemeral turn: queer theory, privacy, and the temporality of risk“ (2019) Media, Culture & Society

 My latest writing continues to engage with queer theorization and social history, with new attention to death and dying: attending to the cultural politics of boredom and the apocalyptic imagination, emergent forms of memorialization, and a hallucinogenic revival focused on dying, dissociation and depression.

 “What Do We Talk About When We Talk About Queer Death?/New Perspectives in Queer Death Studies” (2021) With Daniel Sander Whatever.
 A Transdisciplinary Journal of Queer Theories and Studies

 “All the Gay People Will Disappear” (2022) With Daniel Sander InVisible Culture: Dialogues

 “A Review of Capitalisms and Gay Identities” (2022) Contemporary Sociology: A Journal of Reviews

-I am currently working on my first manuscript, focused on queer theory after the digital, scheduled for completion in Spring 2023.
+I am currently working on my first manuscript, focused on queer theory after the digital.